A. Jacob hears of Esau’s approach.

 i.
 “How did Jacob ever manage to keep up his struggle throughout the entire night?
 I do not know.
 But I do know that his determination to hang in there was no greater than our frequent determination to have our own way and eventually win out over God.”
 (Boice)

 d.
-He saw that He did not prevail against him: As the fight progressed, it seemed Jacob was pretty evenly matched against the Man.
-But the match was only even in appearance.
+He saw that He did not prevail against him: As the fight progressed, it seemed Jacob was somewhat evenly matched against the Man, but the match was only evenly matched in appearance.
 The Man could have won easily at any time, using supernatural power.

 i.
 Sometimes we feel man really can contend with God.
 A man or woman in rebellion against God might seem to do pretty well.
 The match seems even in appearance only.
-God can turn the tide at any moment, and is allows the match to go own for His own purposes.
+God can turn the tide at any moment, and He allows the match to go on for His own purposes.

 ii.
-It isn’t hard to imagine Jacob working so hard and feeling he is getting the best of his opponent, until finally the Man changed the struggle in a moment.
+It isn’t hard to imagine Jacob working so hard and feeling he is getting the best of his opponent, until finally the Man changed the nature of the struggle in a moment.
 Jacob must have felt very defeated.